python-trio/sphinxcontrib-trio/README.rst

 **Usage:** ``pip install -U sphinxcontrib-trio`` in the same environment where you installed sphinx, and then add ``"sphinxcontrib_trio"`` to the list of ``extensions`` in your project's ``conf.py``.
-(Note that it's ``sphinxcontrib_trio`` with an underscore, NOT a dot.
+(Notice that ``"sphinxcontrib_trio"`` has an underscore in it, NOT a dot.
 This is because I don't understand namespace packages, and I fear things that I don't understand.)

 **Code of conduct:** Contributors are requested to follow our `code of conduct